J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Introduction

 The ability to access \textit{J-couplings }-- also known as \textit{scalar} or \textit{indirect couplings}-- is of particular interest in the actual spectroscopic framework.
 J-couplings are indirect intramolecular dipole-dipole interactions mediated through chemical bonds.
 They are responsible for complex splittings in NMR spectral lines, and the examination of J-coupling patterns allows scientists to obtain information regarding nuclear connectivity within a molecule.
-Hence, accessing J-couplings at the microscale regime would open new avenues in mass-limited scenarios for applications in, e.g., combinatorial chemistry, as well as in cell and membrane biology \cite{liu2017combinatorial,liang2016nmr}.
+Hence, accessing J-couplings at the microscale regime would open new avenues in mass-limited scenarios for applications in, e.g., combinatorial chemistry, as well as in cell and membrane biology \cite{liu2017combinatorial}.
 Nevertheless, J-couplings are not trivial to detect since (i) They are independent of the externally applied field.
 Then, at high magnetic fields other field-dependent terms dominate the dynamics, and (ii) Long coherence times are required to resolve the spectral peaks corresponding to J-couplings owing to their weak value (typically, on the order of a few Hertz).

-In this Letter, we present J-INSECT (J-coupling Induced Nuclear Signal with Extended Coherence Time).
+In this work, we present J-INSECT (J-coupling Induced Nuclear Signal with Extended Coherence Time).
 This protocol enables the detection of homonuclear and heteronuclear J-couplings with NV ensembles (thus, accessing microscale samples) in the regime of high magnetic fields.
 J-INSECT integrates heterodyne techniques~\cite{schmitt2017submillihertz,munuera2023high,meinel2023high,boss2017quantm} and exerts noise filtering over the sample effectively enhancing its coherence.
-This results into highly precise estimations of J-couplings.
-We investigate the performance of J-INSECT in regimes including both a reduced and a large number of measurements, and analyze the impact of distinct noise sources (including the presence of always-on J-couplings) demonstrating the feasibility of the method in common experimental conditions.
+This results in narrower peaks in the spectra, thereby increasing frequency resolution and thus enabling to resolve quantities on the order of a few hertz (such as J-couplings).
+Additionally, our method provides the capability to target specific types of couplings.
+In complex molecules, where numerous peaks may arise due to extensive couplings between nuclei, this allows for the selective targeting of only the couplings of interest, simplifying the spectra.
+We investigate the performance of J-INSECT in regimes including both a reduced and a large number of measurements, and analyse the impact of distinct noise sources (including the presence of always-on J-couplings) demonstrating the feasibility of the method in common experimental conditions.